matteo14c/HaploCoV/docs/source/prior.rst

  perl report.pl --infile lvar_feats.tsv --outfile lvar_prioritization.txt

-The main output file *lvar_prioritization.txt will* a list all the newly identified (by HaploCoV) designations in your reference nomenclature, and their score.
+The main output file *lvar_prioritization.txt* will list all the newly identified (by HaploCoV) designations in your reference nomenclature, and their score.
 The output file is a table with 6 columns:

 .. list-table:: Locales File